 Around Christmas 2012, I was surprised to hear from Ella that she was in London.
 She contacted me and asked if I could take her to hospital as she said she wasn’t well.
 That evening, a friend and I met Ella at a tube station.
 We learned that Ella had been living and working in a brothel close by.
 To this day the details of how she got there remain hazy as she said she didn’t want to get anyone in trouble by saying anything.
 We discovered though, that she had no intention of returning to the brothel, nor was she mentally or physically in any fit state to do so.

-Our first approach was to get Ella into a shelter for trafficked women.
+Our first approach was to get Ella into a shelter for women who had been trafficked.
 She was initially accepted into a safe house outside of London.
 However, within just a few days they released her because she refused to speak.
 Without evidence of her being exploited or trafficked, the safe house was unable to complete the necessary paperwork and consequently would not receive funding for her to stay.

-Several tense days passed and we still had not found a suitable place for Ella to stay and have her needs taken care of, so I took her to an A&E at a local hospital.
+Several tense days passed and we still had not found a suitable place for Ella to stay, so I took her to an A&E at a local hospital.
 After a 10-hour wait, Ella was hospitalised for further observation.
-Yet, just 3 days later, a worker telephoned to say they were going to discharge her that day.
+Yet, just 3 days later, a social worker from the hospital telephoned to say they were going to discharge her that day.
 I expressed my concern for Ella’s health and highlighted that she had been in a vulnerable and horrible situation here in London.
 I also explained there appeared to be no organisation able to offer her shelter.
 The hospital staff’s response was abrupt; if there was nowhere else, could she go back to the brothel?
 As an afterthought she added, “If it isn’t an abusive situation.”
-I was absolutely stunned and disappointed that a brothel could be thought of as anything less than abusive.

-In the weeks that followed efforts to find Ella an appropriate place to stay continued.
+In the days and weeks that followed efforts to keep Ella in safe and appropriate places continued, but there was nowhere long-term and nowhere that would address her complex needs.
 It was a stressful time during which her health was in rapid decline.
 How could it be so difficult to find help for the most vulnerable here in London?